 Stent grafts can suffer from various complications including endoleaks (various different types), occlusion, stenosis, kinking, strut fracture, migration, disconnection of limbs and tearing of the graft material.

 Ultrasound in experienced and specialist hands can detect most complications.
-However, plain abdominal X rays are often used at the same visit (AP and lateral) to assess better migration of the graft and metal component fractures.
+However, plain abdominal X rays are often used at the same visit (AP and lateral) to assess migration of the graft and metal component fractures.
 However, perhaps the most important assessment through any surveillance programme is whether the aneurysm sac size has expanded giving a risk of rupture despite the treatment aiming to prevent it.

 The agreed local unit policy is to perform EVAR surveillance with contrast CT post EVAR routinely at 1 month, 6 months and 12 months.
 If in the opinion of the Radiologist assessing the imaging, the sac size is stable or reducing, it is agreed unit policy then to transfer the patient to annual US/plain film assessment and surveillance for life until/unless the clinical situation demands otherwise.